curtsheller/notes/Curt-Sheller-Publications/TO-DO/TO DO.md

 ## Books

-## Six Secerts of Fingering for Ukulele
+## Six Secrets of Fingering for Ukulele

 ### Errors from Edward Fass
 - [ ] **Page 25**, 2nd example wrong.